Composing Task-Agnostic Policies with Deep Reinforcement Learning: Conclusions and Future work

 \section{Conclusions and Future work}

-We present a novel policy ensemble composition method that concurrently or sequentially compose primitive motor policies of the robot through RL to solve challenging problems.
-Our experiments show that composition is vital for solving problems that require task and motion planning where reinforcement learning and hierarchical reinforcement learning methods either fail or need a massive number of interactions with the environment for learning.
+We present a novel policy ensemble composition method that combines a set of independent and task-agnostic primitive policies through reinforcement learning to solve the given tasks.
+We show that our method can transfer the given skills to novel problems and can compose them both sequentially (\textit{or} -operation) and concurrently (\textit{and} -operation) to find a solution for the task in hand.
+Our experiments highlight that composition is vital for solving problems requiring complex motion skills and decision-making where standard reinforcement learning and hierarchical reinforcement learning methods either fail or need a massive number of interactive experiences to achieve the desired results.

-In our future work\footnote{In our supplementary material (Appendix B), we provide a detailed discussion with preliminary results to concretely illuminate our future research direction.}, we plan to extend our composition framework to acquire new skills that do not exist in the given primitive skillset but are necessary to solve the given problem.
-We also aim towards a system that learns the hierarchies of composition models by combining primitive policies into complex policies which would further be composed together for a combinatorial outburst in the robot's skillset.
+In our future work, we plan to extend our method to automatically acquire the missing skills in the given skillset that are necessary to solve the specific problems (refer to Appendix B for preliminary results).
+We also aim towards a system that learns the hierarchies of composition models by combining primitive policies into complex policies that would further be composed together for a combinatorial outburst in the agent's skillset.